If you’ve seen and done all the best wineries in the Geelong area, then why not pay one of the local Geelong breweries or distilleries a visit?

 Phone: 0468 926 282

 13) Queenscliff Distillery

-It’s not only Queenscliff Brewery than can be found on Gellibrand Street – the Queenscliff Distillery is also located here.
+It’s not only Queenscliff Brewery that can be found on Gellibrand Street, you’ll also find the Queenscliff Distillery located here.

 There’s a cellar door for gin and sales and tastings of the small batch Queenscliff Distillery dry gin.